Religion, morality, and the guiding principle of Shit Happens.

 All I ask in return is that others respect my right to not believe.
 And if you know I’m not religious, please don’t turn every conversation into something having to do with god.
 That’s also disrespectful.
 There’s lots of other things to talk about.

 A lot of people will turn a conversation about religion into a conversation about morality.
 Most people will agree that the two are separate issues.
 For people who need convincing I suggest they read “God is not great” by Christopher Hitchens.
 Think of all the things in history that have been done ‘in the name of religion’.
-You don’t have to look far, there’s a whole bunch of wackos going at it right now in the Middle East.
+You don’t have to look far, there’s a whole bunch of wackos who’ve been going at it for over 50 years in the Middle East.
 Not much morality associated with religion.

 So by now you basically think that I believe in nothing.
 Which leads me to my Guiding Principle.

 Yes.
 Shit Happens.
 Good shit happens, especially if you do all the good things in your life to make good shit happen.
 Most of the time, if you are nice to people, study hard, and work hard, good things will happen to you.
 Unfortunately bad shit can also happen – and its usually the bad stuff that you can’t control: sickness, accidents, natural disasters.
 Some people can be the nicest people on earth and do 99% of things just as they should – and somehow everything goes to hell for them, whereas other people can be the biggest assholes (and I’ve met a few) and have everything going for them; the best jobs, great health etc…Why?
 Shit happens and most of the time you can’t do anything about it.